mbaxendale22/SEI-Project-3-London-Parks/README.md

 ```

-The HTTP request to update the user's data on the server is trigged by the user clicking on the icon:
+The HTTP request to update the user's data on the server is trigged by the user clicking on the icon itself:

 ```javascript
     //make the request to add or remove this park from the user's favourite parks key in the db